opreabogdan1/Proiect-practic-TM/README.md

 ### 2.2 Test analysis

 - Analyze business requirements to make sure that we have all the details for creating the test conditions;
-- Write test conditions that will be tested in out test process.
+- Write test conditions that will be tested in our test process.

 ### 2.3 Test design

-- Functional test cases will be created in Zephyr Squad (for more details see chapter 3.3);
+- Functional test cases will be created in Zephyr Squad (for more details see Chapter 3.3);
 - GUI test cases will be created in Zephyr Squad;
 - API test cases will be created in Postman;
-- The test design techniques used for generating test cases are: equivalence partitioning, boundary value analysis.
+- The test design techniques used for generating test cases are equivalence partitioning, boundary value analysis, and state transition testing.

 ### 2.4 Test implementation